If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 Be Passionate About Social Studies

 Your positivity about learning history will be contagious to your students, but so will a negative attitude.
 Your students will want to learn if you enjoy teaching it.
-And if you don’t enjoy teaching history-fake it until you make it.
+And if you don’t enjoy teaching history, fake it until you make it.

 Yes, history is very complex and full of details and dates, but honestly, your students aren’t going to remember the little details that can be found online.
-They’re going to remember you passion for the subject.
+They’re going to remember your passion for the subject.
 Every time they learn about something, they’re going to remember how wonderful you made their learning.

 And if they ever become teachers themselves, they’ll want to be just as amazing as you.